guotong1988/guotong1988.github.io/core_research/_posts/2021-12-01-relabel-is-all-you-need.md

 We argue that the key point to improve the industry deep learning application performance is to correct the noisy data.
 We propose a simple method to achieve our idea and show the experimental results to verify our idea.

-For future optimization directions, we believe that expanding the "coverage" of the dataset on the basis of achieving 100% accuracy on the training dataset can lead to better deep learning models.
+For future optimization directions, we believe that expanding the 'coverage' of the dataset on the basis of achieving 100% accuracy on the training dataset can lead to better deep learning models.

 ### References
 ```